 Egg Yolk Peritonitis

 Egg yolk peritonitis occurs when the ovum passes through the body cavity instead of the oviduct tube.
 This happens due to illness or excessive egg-laying.
-Egg yolk peritonitis may cause the parrot’s abdomen to fill with liquid, as well as cause inflammation.

 How To Prevent a Parrot from Laying Eggs